MohabAbdElMohsen/MCC-Network-Solution/README.md

 ## Benefits of Using a Host-Client (Listen Server) Model

-1. Performance
-Since all network traffic remains within the local network, the overall performance will be faster and more stable compared to solutions that rely on external servers or the internet.
+1. **Performance:** Since all network traffic remains within the local network, the overall performance will be faster and more stable compared to solutions that rely on external servers or the internet.

-2. Security
-Traffic confined within the LAN greatly improves security.
+2. **Security:** Traffic confined within the LAN greatly improves security.
 No external internet routing means the connection is isolated from external access or interception attempts.

-3. Simplicity and Fewer Networking Issues
-Using a LAN-based connection helps avoid common network complications, such as NAT traversal, port forwarding, or relay server dependencies.
+3. **Simplicity and Fewer Networking Issues:** Using a LAN-based connection helps avoid common network complications, such as NAT traversal, port forwarding, or relay server dependencies.

 4. Cost Efficiency
 This model eliminates the need for: